 It’s nearly that time again!
 Summer’s on its way, and you have to start thinking about what to plant that will survive blazing heat and infrequent watering all summer long.
 Tomatoes will run for the hills at the first sign of negligence.
 But we have a plant, and a contest, for you:

 Plant sweet potatoes in your bed this May!

-Gateway Greening Youth Garden leaders are eligible to participate.
+Gateway Greening Youth Gardens are eligible to participate in the Sweet Potato Contest.
 The first 10 gardens to sign-up can pick up 18 sweet potato slips (plants a 4×12 bed) from the Carriage House (3815 Bell Ave., St. Louis, MO 63108) in May – keep an eye on our Enews and Social Media.
 We will be announcing pick up dates in late April.